 What is Emotional Intelligence?

 Emotional Intelligence, or EQ, is the ability to understand and manage your own emotions while recognising and positively influencing the emotions of others.
-It goes beyond emotional control—EQ involves using emotions to inspire creativity, solve problems, and build stronger, more effective relationships and teams.
+Leaders with high EQ use empathy, self-awareness, and strong social skills to inspire and motivate, navigate conflicts, and create an environment where both individuals and organisations can thrive.

-EQ vs. IQ: Why emotional intelligence matters more
+EQ vs. IQ: Why Emotional Intelligence matters more

 Strikingly, only 42% of companies offer EQ training, yet businesses that do invest in EQ are 3.2 times more effective in leadership development.